 - Look at historical Regularly Scheduled Bandwidth test results between pScheduler hosts.

 If the WAN tests show a problem, contact your primary WAN provider.

 5) Otherwise, run tests from both end hosts to a test host on the WAN.

-- For example, If you are troubleshooting the path from NERSC in Oakland to the TACC in Austin, find some public bwctl servers along the path:
+- For example, If you are troubleshooting the path from NERSC in Oakland to the Texas A&M in College Station, TX, find some public pScheduler servers along the path:

 - From both end hosts, run bi-directional bwctl tests to test hosts that are further and further away.
 E.G., from NERSC:

-Then reverse the source/dest hosts, and do the same thing from the TACC host until you find the problem segment.
+Then reverse the source/dest hosts, and do the same thing from the TAMU host until you find the problem segment.